-Mail or email to persons who requested notification of meetings (MUST be postmarked/emailed no later than 6 calendar days before the meeting): Postal mailing list Email list 3.
-Meeting Canceled for Late Filing of Notice: It is suggested but not required that the board post a notice canceling the meeting at: ☐ Meeting site State Calendar: http://calendar.ehawaii.gov/calendar/html/event (State only) County Calendar (counties only) Anywhere else notice was previously posted, mailed, or filed such as county or board website (not a legal requirement) 4.
-Special Instructions for Emergency Meetings (held less than 6 calendar days prior to meeting): Board must first decide to hold emergency meeting by vote of two-thirds of members to which board is entitled (include authorized but vacant positions) Must meet criteria in HRS § 92-8, either: when "imminent peril to the public health, safety, or welfare," or because of an "unanticipated event" and board must take action.
-For an unanticipated event, the Attorney General must concur (even for county boards).
-File board's findings justifying emergency meeting with emergency agenda as set forth in section 2 above (but without the 6-day notice requirement).
-5. Special Instructions for Limited Meetings Limited meetings not open to the public may be held when a board determines it necessary to inspect a location that is dangerous or that is impracticable for public attendance.
-Must obtain concurrence from OIP's Director.
+4. Special Instructions for Emergency Meetings

+(held less than 6 calendar days prior to meeting):

+- Board must first decide to hold emergency meeting by vote of two-thirds of members to which board is entitled (include authorized but vacant positions) - Must meet criteria in section 92-8, HRS, either: - o when "imminent peril to the public health, safety, or welfare," or - because of an "unanticipated event" and board must take action. - For an unanticipated event, the Attorney General must concur (even for county boards). - File board's findings justifying emergency meeting with emergency agenda as set forth in section 2 above (but without the 6-day notice requirement).

+5. Special Instructions for Limited Meetings